ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Map, Filter, Reduce.md

 from functools import reduce

 # Use map to print the square of each numbers rounded
-# to two decimal places
+# to three decimal places
 my_floats = [4.35, 6.09, 3.25, 9.77, 2.16, 8.88, 4.59]

 # Use filter to print only the names that are less than